-The Company calculates for the unexpired risk reserves (URR) at 75th level percentile of sufficiency using the best estimate of future claims and expenses for all classes of business, including margin for adverse deviation to address uncertainty in the estimate of unexpired risks.
-In order to arrive at the URR, the UPR for each class of business is multiplied by the expected loss ratio, adjusted for future expenses and margin for adverse deviation.
+The Company calculates for the URR at 75th level percentile of sufficiency using the best estimate of future claims and expenses for all classes of business, including margin for adverse deviation to address uncertainty in the estimate of unexpired risks.
+In order to arrive at the URR, the provision for unearned premium for each class of business is multiplied by the expected loss ratio, adjusted for future expenses and margin for adverse deviation.